Federal Class Action Lawsuit Filed Over Overuse of Solitary Confinement in Florida’s Juvenile Detention Centers

 Here in Florida, crimes committed by juveniles are, in many cases, treated the same as those committed by adults.
 It is therefore extremely important to seek the counsel of an experienced juvenile crime defense attorneys if you or your child has been charged with a crime.

-With more than 30 years’ experience defending minors, our West Palm Beach juvenile crimes attorney has the right values and experience to provide the very best representation.
+With more than 38 years of experience defending minors, our West Palm Beach juvenile crimes attorney has the right values and experience to provide the very best representation.
 Contact the office of William Wallshein, P.A. today to find out more.